qzkinhit/DemandPrep-artifact/README.md

 ## Core Idea

-DDPAgent treats data preparation as a data-governance agent rather than a single fixed cleaning pipeline.
+DemandPrep treats data preparation as a data-governance agent rather than a single fixed cleaning pipeline.
 Given a downstream task, model type, budget, candidate actions, and available data operators, the system first trains an action-allocation policy without paying human ground-truth cost.
 At inference time, the policy chooses what to do for each detected error or data object, such as no-op, repair, delete, or value replacement.
 Each action then dispatches to its own operator space.
 In the cleaning instantiation used here, repair and replacement actions use a multi-signal cleaner orchestration layer that generates concrete repair rules and execution traces.

 This design is intentionally extensible.
 The action space is not limited to cleaning.
 Future actions can include data augmentation, data selection, model-tuning decisions, or other data-preparation operations.
 Likewise, each action can maintain its own operator library and orchestration strategy.